maduhu/Documentation/PKI Guide.md

     3. Credential Exposure by Central Services Employee

 ### Rationale
 The implementation of TLS is a deployment-specific consideration as the standards, configurations and reliance on a PKI are best defined by the implementor.
-The L1P team has demonstrated a PKI/TLS design which may be configured and implemented to meet the needs of a deployment scenario through the use of the CloudFlare PKI Toolkit.
+The Paymoja team has demonstrated a PKI/TLS design which may be configured and implemented to meet the needs of a deployment scenario through the use of the CloudFlare PKI Toolkit.
 This toolkit provides a central root of trust, an API for automation of certificate activities and configuration options which optimize the selection of safe choices while abstracting low-level details such as the selection and implementation of low-level cryptographic primitives.
 An introduction to this toolkit with safe examples for the generation and testing of certificates is found below.

 ### Install cfssl